Asia stocks fall to start week, following Wall Street losses

 ANALYST'S VIEWPOINT: "Asian equity markets as it is have seen a soft start this morning, taking after last Friday's US markets' tone.
 In addition, risk aversion is likely to have set in for markets at the fore of a string of event risks this week that would keep investors occupied," such as eurozone and U.S. economic indicators, Jingyi Pan of IG said in a commentary.

-ENERGY: Benchmark U.S. crude rose 12 cents to $68.81 per barrel in electronic trading on the New York Mercantile Exchange.
+ENERGY: Benchmark U.S. crude rose 24 cents to $68.93 per barrel in electronic trading on the New York Mercantile Exchange.
 It lost 92 cents to settle at $68.69 per barrel on Friday.
-Brent crude, used to price international oils, dropped 6 cents to $74.70.
+Brent crude, used to price international oils, added 11 cents to $74.87.